Skip to main content

 Anti-PatternWhy It FailsUse Instead

-@storybook/test-runner packageDeprecated in Storybook 9@storybook/addon-vitest
+@storybook/test-runner packageDeprecated since Storybook 9@storybook/addon-vitest

 vi.mock() in story filesLeaks between stories, breaks isolationRegister sb.mock(import(...)) in preview.ts, configure with mocked() in beforeEach